newsuk/times-components/packages/link/README.md

 # Link

 The link component wraps its children and makes them clickable (web) or touchable (native) elements.
-There are two exported components, link and text link, which are meant to handle non-textual and textual elements respectively.
+There are two exported components:

+* `Link` - wraps any element, effectively making it clickable
+* `TextLink` - makes any inline text a link

 ## How to use